A full 5,000 word write up on the success of Pokemon Go.

 Whilst this issue is very much outside of Niantic’s control, it is a problem for them as the game has already become huge in these countries outside of an official launch.
 The Pokémon Go fan page on Baidu Tieba has over 300,000 followers already and in South Korea there are reports of gamers flocking to the North of the country where the game is playable.
 In fact Pokémon Go has become so popular in China that a similar game called City Fairy Go is now the #1 game in China.
 It’s basically a Chinese version of Pokémon Go but with enough changes to make the game unique.
 Many gamers are downloading and playing that instead as there is no official release of Pokémon Go in sight.
 Pokémon Go does technically work in China, through a VPN, but it lack the ability to process payments.
 If you were interested in getting a VPN by the way, check out vpn free trial.
 Given that the top grossing mobile games in China and South Korea can make a combined $150 million each month, there is a huge potential loss of revenue by not being able to launch in the two countries.

 Pokémon Go also has a number of mechanics in the game that have contributed to the overall success of the game.
 The first mechanic being the overall simplicity of catching a Pokémon.
 In the console games you would have to start a battle and win in order to catch a Pokémon, with Pokémon Go the capture feature has been simplified in such a way that it just requires a flick to catch a Pokémon.
 It’s the mechanic that all gamers were taught through Angry Birds a few years ago and one that is simple, intuitive and makes the game much more accessible.
 The second mechanic of note is how the game is essentially a real world MMO with players seeing the same content on screen as friends that they are standing next to.
 It means that friends can play together, hunt the same Pokémon together, and see the status of nearby Pokestops and gyms together.
-This simple mechanic has allowed many players to interact with each other in the real world and keeps players engaged with the game.
+This simple mechanic has allowed many players to interact with each other in the real world and keeps players engaged with the game, as long as they have the battery to spare!
+Pokémon Go isn’t light on your mobile system and will eat up power like no-other.
+You might want to consider a couple of powerbanks to make sure that your phone doesn’t cut out in a vital moment.
+Whilst these can be expensive, there are plenty of options on the market and it’s not too hard to find a Powerbank under 1000 if you look around and do your research.

 This brings me on to my final point about monetisation of the game.
 The primary way that the game is monetised is through the purchase of Poke coins.
 The prices range from $0.99 for 100 coins to $99 for 14,500 coins.
 These coins can be earned over time in game but purchasing the coins allows you to get instant access to various temporary and permanent items.
 Poke coins allow you to buy temporary power ups such as Incense, which increases the number of Pokémon that spawn around you, as well as Lucky Eggs, which double your XP for 30 minutes, and also Lure Modules which you can attach to a Poke Stop to spawn Pokémon there.
 Permanent power ups include backpack and storage upgrades which allow you to carry more items/Pokemon.
 You can also buy Pokeballs, these are used to catch Pokémon.
 It’s a fairly simple list, but what is of note is that the majority of micro transactions in the game provide temporary power ups to you and/or other players which encourages players to spend on these options more often.